 Suppliers shall ensure working hours do not exceed the maximum set by local law.
 In addition, a work week shall not be more than 60 hours per week, including overtime, except in extraordinary circumstances.
 All overtime shall be voluntary.
 Workers shall be allowed at least one day off every seven days.

-A work week shall not be more than 60 hours per week, including overtime, except in extraordinary circumstances.
+A work week shall not be more than 60 hours per week, including overtime, except in extraordinary

-In extraordinary circumstances (which may include emergency situations but shall not include anticipated peaks in production requirements), when these hours might be exceeded by Supplier's employees, working hours shall not in any event be excessive.
+If these hours must be exceeded by Supplier's employees due to extraordinary circumstances (which may include emergencies but shall not include anticipated peaks in production requirements), working hours shall not be excessive.